medius-group/onboarding-docs/1_suite/4_go_live/010_activate_020_analytics.md

 ### Start using Analytics

-The first step involves requesting activation.
+First you have to request activation.
 When you do this, two things occur in the background:

 1. Analytics is activated at the suite level, a process that happens almost instantly, enabling the application of Analytics roles.
 2. The service is technically deployed and data is uploaded, a process typically completed within 48 hours.

-Once successful activation has been achieved, you are just one step away from beginning to use the service.
+Notification emails will be sent to contacts defined via Onboarding Portal settings once a task is completed and status will also be reflected on the task tile and on the home page.

+***Note:** If you received the email "Your new products are ready for activation", then you are set up as the primary customer contact, and you will receive a notification email when Analytics is completely activated.*

-Your user admin should apply the role “Analytics Application Access Role” to the users that should have access to Analytics.
+Secondly your user admin should apply the role “Analytics Application Access Role” to the users that should have access to Analytics.
+This can be done when activation has been requested, even if has not completed.
 The access is restricted to a limited number of users according to your Agreement with Medius.

 The [Success Portal](https://success.medius.com/documentation/analytics/) contains useful information on how to get started.